 - Other duties as assigned

 Individual should possess a minimum of a high school diploma and/or GED and have good working knowledge of the social services industry.
-The candidate must have completed a Peer Support Specialist training with a minimum of 70 hours.
+It is preferred the candidate have completed a Peer Support Specialist training with a minimum of 70 hours.
+Please contact CMWN if interested in Peer Support Training.
 The candidate must have lived experience with mental health, substance use and/or trauma conditions.
 The candidate must have an understanding of the recovery process and the ability to facilitate recovery using the Colorado Core Competencies for Peer Specialists, and have knowledge and skill to teach and engage in basic problem solving strategies to support individual clients in self-directed recovery.
 The candidate should have experience working with multiple stakeholders in the healthcare field and demonstrated ability to perform targeted community outreach.
 Must have a valid driver’s license, a reliable vehicle, and willingness to travel within the Denver-metro area periodically.
 Must be computer proficient with knowledge of Microsoft Office software and possess strong organizational skills.
 A background check is required for this position, however, failure to pass a background check does not automatically exclude a candidate.

 - Must be able to remain in a stationary position 40% of the time; other times able to stand or move around (approximately 60% of the time).